CiscoDevNet/terraform-provider-intersight/website/docs/r/ippool_pool.html.markdown

 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
 * `assigned`:(int)(Computed) Number of IDs that are currently assigned.
 * `assignment_order`:(string) Assignment order decides the order in which the next identifier is allocated.* `sequential` - Identifiers are assigned in a sequential order.* `default` - Assignment order is decided by the system.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `description`:(string) Description of the policy.
 * `ip_v4_blocks`:(Array)
 This complex property has following sub-properties: